Devanath2003/My_pathway_llm_project/README.md

-Pathway_LLM Application
+# Pathway LLM Application

 This is a GUI application for a Retrieval-Augmented Generation (RAG) project built using Python and CustomTkinter.
 The application allows users to upload PDF documents, run a local LLM engine, and execute prompts to get answers.

-Features
+## Features

-Upload PDF documents for processing.
+- Upload PDF documents for processing.

-Execute prompts against the LLM and receive answers.
+- Execute prompts against the LLM and receive answers.

-Start the Docker engine directly from the GUI.
+- Start the Docker engine directly from the GUI.

-Requirements
+## Requirements

-Python 3.x
+- Python 3.x

-Docker
+- Docker

-How to run :
+## How to Run

-1)Clone this repository
+1. Clone this repository.

-2)Install Required Packages: pip install -r requirements.txt
+2. Install Required Packages: pip install -r requirements.txt

-3)Run the rag_gui.py file from pathway\llm-app\examples\pipelines\demo-question-answering
+3. Run the rag_gui.py file from the path pathway\llm-app\examples\pipelines\demo-question-answering.

+## Instruction:
-Instruction : Ensure Docker is running in the background before starting the application.
+Ensure Docker is running in the background before starting the application.
 The LLM engine will only work if the Docker engine is active.